Residential Treatment and Day Treatment for Adults with Bipolar Disorder

 Clients with no symptoms of psychosis likely will participate in our Cognitive Behavioral Therapy (CBT) specialized recovery community.

-Cognitive behavioral therapy, or CBT, is an evidence-based therapy proven to be effective in treating bipolar illness.
+Cognitive behavioral therapy, or CBT, is an evidence-based therapy proven to be effective in treating bipolar disorder.
 CBT therapy focuses on understanding how your thoughts, behaviors, and mood are connected.
 Patients who engage in CBT learn strategies to improve their mood – how they feel – by changing their thought and behavior patterns.

 CBT therapy can help people recognize thoughts and behaviors that may signal that an episode of depression or mania is developing.
 CBT empowers clients to use learned skills and strategies to prevent or mitigate the mood episode.
 Through CBT, people also often are able to identify strengths and personal assets they can use to navigate mood episodes and prevent relapse or hospitalizations.